Skip to main content

 5. Structural problems confirmed on imaging

-MRI or CT findings that correlate with your symptoms — such as a herniated disc pressing on a nerve root — help confirm when surgery is likely to help.
+MRI or CT findings that match your symptoms, such as a herniated disc pressing on a nerve root, help confirm when surgery is likely to help.
+Imaging alone isn't enough.
+The findings need to correlate with what you're actually feeling.

 • Microdiscectomy - Minimally invasive removal of herniated disc material pressing on a nerve.
 Recovery: 2-6 weeks.